Bioterrorism: Are We Ready? graphic explores potential bioterrorism agents and how well we are prepared to deal with a biological attack.

 Where We Stand on Bioterrorism

 The news isn’t good — the U.S. is scarcely prepared for a large-scale infection of the population, whether man-made or naturally occurring.
 And this is despite spending billions to improve response efforts.

 How prepared is the U.S. for a large-scale contagious disease outbreak?

-How much does the federal government spend on preparedness?
+How much does the federal government spend on bioterrorism preparedness?

-That’s more than the National Institutes of Health spends on HIV/AIDS, immunization, mental health and women’s health.
+$5.5 billion – Annual federal spending on biodefense programs.
+That’s more than the National Institutes of Health spends on HIV/AIDS, immunization, mental health, and women’s health.

-Total spent since 2003 on federal BioWatch program, which aims to detect the release of airborne pathogens as a result of a terrorist attack
+- $1 billion – Total spent since 2003 on the federal BioWatch program, which aims to detect the release of airborne pathogens as a result of a terrorist attack

 What They’re Looking For